DFC302/reverseme/README.md

 reverseme.sh -V Displays version information

 # Notice
-If you use the -L flag to spawn a netcat listener, the terminal shell is set to use gnome-terminal.
+If you use the -l flag to spawn a netcat listener, the terminal shell is set to use gnome-terminal.
 If you use a different terminal, you will need to edit the command in the spawn_listener function.